Sqrilizz/sqrilizz/README.md

 I'm **Sqrilizz** — a developer exploring the boundaries of code, cryptography, and immersive design.
 I enjoy building complex systems, ARGs, and custom tools for Minecraft.

 - 🔭 Currently working on:
-  • **VERLUM ARG** — an experimental alternate reality game
-  • **Minecraft plugins** — custom server mechanics and tools
   • **QuantumKit** — a powerful framework for encryption, puzzles, and interactive logic

 - 🌐 Project website: [sqrilizz.xyz](https://sqrilizz.xyz)
 - 🌐 Other domain [sqrilizz.fun](https://sqrilizz.fun)
-- 🧩 Interests: cryptography, game design, Linux, Discord bots, Minecraft Development
-- 📚 Learning: Mid-level programming, system architecture,
 - 📫 Reach me on Discord: `sqrilizzy`

 > "There are no boundaries—only access levels."